 Information on flooding may be obtained through the Engineering Department (401 S. Johnstone Ave.), in the reference area of the Bartlesville Public Library (600 S. Johnstone Ave.), on online through FEMA’s Map Service Center.

 Bartlesville is associated with the Washington County Emergency Management Office.
-If you suspect that flooding may be a possibility, information may be obtained by calling Emergency Management at 918-331-2710.
-Other sources of information include KYFM radio (100.1 FM), KWON radio (1400 AM) and cable channels 7 and 13.
+If you suspect that flooding may be a possibility, information may be obtained by calling Emergency Management at 918.331.2710.
+Other sources of information include local media.

 Because Bartlesville participates in the National Flood Insurance Program, flood insurance is available to everyone in the city.
 You do not have to live in the floodplain to qualify.
-Contact your local insurance agent or visit the National Flood Insurance Program website.
+Contact your local insurance agent or visit the National Flood Insurance Program website for more information.

 Any development activity within the floodplain requires approval of a flood development permit issued by the City’s Engineering Department.
 This requirement is meant to protect your property and that of others by controlling alteration and development in flood prone areas.
 A floodplain development permit will be required for activities such as building or enlarging a structure, placing a manufactured home, mining, dredging, filling, grading, drilling, excavating, landscaping, installing a fence, storing supplies and/or equipment, repairing roads or bridges, placing a fuel storage tank and placing a recreational vehicle.
 In addition to the City’s flood development permit, any proposed work involving a structure must also have an elevation certificate submitted with the floodplain development permit.